Commonwealth Consolidated Acts

 (2) The action that may be specified under paragraph (1)(b) in the agreement includes any one or more of the following:

-(da) if the person is a midwife and there is in force in respect of the person an undertaking under section 21B--that the Minister's acceptance of the undertaking is to be taken to be revoked;
+(da) if the person under review is a midwife and there is in force in respect of the person an undertaking under section 21B--that the Minister's acceptance of the undertaking is to be taken to be revoked;

-(db) if the person is a nurse practitioner and there is in force in respect of the person an undertaking under section 22A--that the Minister's acceptance of the undertaking is to be taken to be revoked;
+(db) if the person under review is a nurse practitioner and there is in force in respect of the person an undertaking under section 22A--that the Minister's acceptance of the undertaking is to be taken to be revoked;

-(f) that the person is to be disqualified, for a specified period of not more than 3 years starting when the agreement takes effect, in respect of one or more of the following:
+(f) if the person under review is a practitioner--that the person is to be disqualified, for a specified period starting when the agreement takes effect, in respect of one or more of the following:

 (i) provision of specified services, or provision of services other than specified services;